 Try it out

 Remember that molgenis_user that we created in the user management section?
-If you go to the users tab and look for molgenis_user, you will find it does not have any permissions yet, except for those inherited from the All users group.
-Let's change it so that our test_group has the permission to open the Data explorer, and the molgenis_user will be able to see the example_data_table data set, which we created in the Upload guide.
+If you go to the users tab and look for molgenis_user, you will find it does not have any permissions yet, except for those inherited from the User role.
+Let's change it so that the User role grants the permission to open the Data explorer, and the molgenis_user will be able to see the example_data_table data set, which we created in the Upload guide.

-As you open the permission manager, the groups tab is already selected.
-For the group test_group we want to set the permissions in such a way to the members of that group can use the data explorer to look at data sets.
-To do this, select the test_group from the drop down.
+As you open the permission manager, the Roles tab is already selected.
+For the Role User we want to set the permissions in such a way to the members of that Role can use the Data Explorer to look at data sets.
+To do this, select the User Role from the drop down.
 Next you will want to lookup data explorer in the Plugin column, and set the permission to View.
 Press the Save button which is below the table to save your change.

-To make it work perfectly, we will also have to give rights to the group to read the data explorer settings table.
-To do this, select the Entity Class Permissions menu, select the test_group from the drop down, and find the settings_dataexplorer in the Entity Class column and set it to View.
+To make it work perfectly, we will also have to give permissions to the User Role to read the data explorer settings table.
+To do this, select the Entity Class Permissions menu, select the User Role from the drop down, and find the settings_dataexplorer in the Entity Class column and set it to View.

 Now that we have the Data Explorer module working for the test_group, we want to give our molgenis_user the permission to see the example_data_table.
 To do this, select Entity Class Permissions menu, switch to the Users tab, and select molgenis_user from the dropdown.
 Look up example_data_table in the Entity Class column and set the permission to View.